-Governance Description Commentary on arrangements This relates to the arrangements in place for overseeing the Trust's performance, identifying risks to achievement of its objectives and taking key decisions.
-We considered the following areas as part of assessing Decision making Key strategic decisions are made via the Trust's governance process.
+Key strategic decisions are made via the Trust's governance process.
 A scheme of delegation is in place which sets out where different decisions/approvals should take place.
 Key decisions are made through management and escalation process for such matters at Executive management and Board level.
 The Standing Financial Instructions and Scheme of Delegation provide for authorisation limits and responsibility for decision making.

 The Trust has commenced the process of exploring options for potential merger as a potential method of addressing the underlying financial deficit that the Trust faces.
 At the time of undertaking our risk assessment the Trust was preparing a strategic outline business case in order to assess the options available.
-At the time of our risk assessment no decision had been made, however we noted that whether sufficient arrangements were in place: Processes for the identification and management of strategic risks; were the Trust to seek to progress towards merger this would require approval by the Board and engagement with its governors.
+At the time of our risk assessment no decision had been made, however we noted that were the Trust to seek to progress towards merger this would require approval by the Board and engagement with its governors.
 Both of these forums have been appropriately involved in the initial exploration process as the Trust begins to assess the options.

 Based on the procedures performed we have not identified any significant weakness that the Trust does not have sufficient governance arrangements in place to oversee and monitor value for money achievement.
-Decision making framework for assessing strategic decisions; Processes for ensuring compliance with laws and regulations; How controls in key areas are monitored to ensure they are working effectively.